confy/adrian.ooo/content/posts/go_crud/index.md

 SQLite is a lightweight file based database that is easy to use and does not require a server to run.
 It's not as fast as a database server, but it will allow us to quickly containerize our application.

-We will be using the SQLite driver for GORM in order to connect
+We will be using the SQLite driver for GORM in order to connect.

 Eventually, the SQLite database will become a bottleneck as writes will lock the file momentarily.
 Later on in this project we'll experiment with benchmarking with Jmeter to see how our service performs under load.